 3. In a large Ziploc plastic bag or large bowl, combine ¼ cup chilled soy sauce mixture and chicken; marinate for at least 30 minutes or overnight, turning the plastic bag.

 4. In the meantime, make the zucchini noodles (zoodles).
-Place zoodles in microwave-safe bowl and cook for about 5-6 minutes, to soften.
+Place zoodles in a microwave-safe bowl and cook for about 5-6 minutes, to soften.
 (I use this step so you don’t need a lot of oil when cooking with chicken)

-5. Add onions to a small microwave bowl and cook in microwave for 2 minutes, to soften.
+5. Add onions to a small microwave bowl and cook in the microwave for 2 minutes, to soften.

 6. Heat olive oil in a large, nonstick pan over medium heat.
 Add chicken, including marinade from plastic bag and onions.
 Cook until golden brown and cooked through, about 3-4 minutes.